 Students pursuing a concentration in education may find themselves preparing for teaching careers at specific grade levels or with particular populations of students.
 In most cases, college students at the undergraduate and graduate level develop a specialty area to follow a specific career path upon graduation.
 Education majors may develop skills to work with kindergarten, elementary, or high school students.
 Additionally, education majors who seek out advanced degrees often prepare for work at the college and university level.
-Education majors may also prepare for work at two-year career and technical institutions in which they teach students particular trades or skills to help them enter the workforce more quickly than four-year degree students.
+Explore the scholarships below for great ways to save on your education and teaching degree.
+You can also check out our dedicated scholarships and resources guide for education and teaching majors for even more opportunities.

 Public Health Scholarships